ioccc-src/winner/2020/ferguson1/COMPILING.md

 # Portability

-I have tested this under macOS Catalina, Fedora (29 and also 31 - no that's not a typo, I upgraded from 29 to 31 as I had delayed upgrading to 30 due to a number of issues and being busy) and CentOS 7.7.1908.
+I have tested this under macOS Catalina, macOS Ventura (and probably between the two), Fedora (29 and also 31 - no that's not a typo, I upgraded from 29 to 31 as I had delayed upgrading to 30 due to a number of issues and being busy) and CentOS 7.7.1908.
+It should work under any modern linux system and maybe other Unices as well as macOS (as noted).

 It obviously requires ncurses but other than that nothing extra should be needed.
 Note that the testing of Fedora 29 was earlier in the development however (but then 29 is also EOL).

-Furthermore I do not believe - but I cannot confirm either - that endianness matters; I only have Intel CPUs.
+Furthermore I do not believe - but I cannot confirm either - that endianness matters; I only have Intel CPUs and arm64 (MacBook Pro M1).

 I imagine that it works for 32-bit systems but I do not know for sure.